 and improve your design process (vs. a goal of making a ‘high grade’.)

-Pro tip: No one who will interview you and review your portfolio will ever ask about your GPA.
+Pro tip: No one who interviews you / reviews your portfolio will ever ask about your GPA.

 - to understand the importance of skillful typographic design in effective visual communication